tanazimmer/PythonAPI-Challenge/README.md

 * Create a heat map that displays the humidity for every city from the part I of the homework.

 * Narrow down the DataFrame to find your ideal weather condition.
-For example:
 ``ideal_df = weather_df.loc[(weather_df["Max Temp"] > 65) & (weather_df['Max Temp'] < 77) &
 (weather_df["Cloudiness"] == 0) & (weather_df['Humidity'] < 50) &(weather_df['Wind Speed'] < 15), :]``